 The Real Estate Licensing and Registration Act (RELRA) was amended by Act 75 of 2018 to legalize the practice of performing broker price opinions (BPOs).
-Pennsylvania State Real Estate Commission regulations establishing necessary educational requirements were not published until March 27, 2020, which is the date that BPOs became legal to perform in Pennsylvania.
+However, Pennsylvania State Real Estate Commission regulations which established necessary educational requirements were not published until March 27, 2020, making that the date BPOs became legal to perform in Pennsylvania.

 There are lists of permitted uses and prohibited uses, but a BPO does not have to be attached to an existing or potential transaction, unlike a Comparative Market Analysis (CMA).

 “An estimate prepared by a broker, associate broker or salesperson that details the probable selling price of a particular parcel of real property and provides a varying level of detail about the property’s condition, market and neighborhood, and information on comparable sales, but does not include an automated valuation model.” (§ 455.201)

 A written analysis, opinion or conclusion by a broker, associate broker or salesperson relating to the probable sale or rental price of a specified parcel of real property in an identified real estate market at a specified time, which is prepared for any of: (1) An existing or potential seller, buyer, lessor or lessee of the parcel of real property; (2) A person making decisions or performing due diligence related to the potential listing, offering, sale, option, lease or acquisition price of the parcel of real property. (§ 455.201)

 A BPO and a CMA are similar because they both: